 In general, students are expected to follow the Information Technology Student/Policy Ethics Agreement as posted in computer areas and academic integrity standards as set down in the Student Handbook.

 In addition, I want to give you specific guidance regarding the following issues: On homework assignments and projects, students may ask for and receive some assistance from others, unless otherwise directed by the instructor.
 Yet those helping a student should avoid "doing the work" for the student.
 If students receive significant assistance from others, the student should give credit to these individuals.
 No assistance is permitted on exams and quizzes.

-Dropping and Withdrawal from the Class:
+Withdrawal from the Class: